 Fill your senses with adventure and excitement as you take control of a 4-wheel drive Jeep Wrangler and wind your way through the rugged back roads of Revillagigedo Island.
 Then grab a paddle and join your companions in a 37-foot, 20-passenger Indian-style canoe to navigate your way across a mountain lake.

 Island hopping by kayak is something you'll not want to miss.
-From the water's edge you'll see an active Bald Eagle's nest while sailing alongside Ketchikan's historic waterfront.
+Friendly guides lead you on an exploration of Ketchikan's historic waterfront and into the Tongass Narrows.
+Enjoy the island wildlife along the water's edge and the historic Ketchikan creek, an active salmon stream.
 Paddling through the Tongass Narrows will show you delights at both high and low tide, so keep your eyes open!
 From Humpbacks to Great Blue Herons, from starfish to sea cucumbers, all of this wildlife is waiting for you!

 One of the most popular sites in Ketchikan is the Saxman Totem Village.
 With 29 authentic totems carved by Tlingit and Haida natives, it's the largest totem park in Ketchikan.
 Your journey will continue on to Herring Bay, then Rainbow Falls before ending at Creek Street where your guide will share the sordid past of Ketchikan during the Gold Rush days.